active-group/reacl/doc/intro.md

 <img src="https://raw.githubusercontent.com/active-group/reacl/master/doc/rationale-2.png" width="524">

-With React, the transitions in logical time (a.k.a. your business logic) are driven and managed implicitely by imperative calls to `setState`.
+With React, the transitions in logical time (a.k.a. your business logic) are driven and managed implicitly by imperative calls to `setState`.
 Reacl improves on this model by decoupling the triggering of change (`send-message!`) from the pure handling of application state transitions (`handle-message`).

 <img src="https://raw.githubusercontent.com/active-group/reacl/master/doc/rationale-3.png" width="609">